aoijs/website/src/content/docs/functions/toUpperCase.md

 ## Example(s)

-This will everything given to uppercase, in this case it would return `THIS IS AN EXAMPLE`:
+This will make everything given uppercase, in this case it would return `THIS IS AN EXAMPLE`:

 ```javascript
 client.command({